Grand Masti: Plot

-On the last day, Robert mixes a love potion into the soup, which causes people to deal out those they are attracted too.
-The trio end up being with Rose, Mary and Marlo, and Robert catches them red handed.
-While being chased by Robert, the girls reveal to the men that he is impotent.
-When the trio end up on the roof of a building, Hardik pushes Robert, who slides down the roof and hangs on to a bar.
-The men try to save him but Hardik pushes them, too, and they hang onto Robert.
+On the last day of the reunion Robert mixes a love potion into the soup.
+The trio ends up with Rose, Mary and Marlo, and Robert catches them red handed.
+While being chased by Robert, Rose reveals that Robert is impotent.
+When the trio ends up on the roof of a building, Hardik pushes Robert, who slides down the roof and hangs on to a bar.
+The men try to save him, but Hardik pushes them too and they hang onto Robert.
 The girls come and push Hardik off the roof and he hangs on to Meet.
 The three tell Robert the truth about not making love with Marlo, Mary and Rose.
 The girls strip to their underwear to make a rope out of their clothes but fail.
-They decide to strip naked to extend the rope with their bras and panties, but the boys fall and end up in the hospital.
+They decide to strip naked to extend the rope with their bras and panties, but the boys fall and end up in hospital.

 Their wives angrily ask them what exactly happened that night.
-Robert calmly replies that due to a misunderstood affair, their husbands suffered this consequence.
-Shortly later, a doctor comes and informs Robert that he is no more impotent since the blood now properly flows all over his body due to the pressure generated while hanging on the bar.
+Robert calmly replies that due to a misunderstanding, their husbands suffered this consequence.
+Shortly later, a doctor comes and informs Robert that he is no longer impotent since blood now flows all over his body due to the pressure generated while hanging on the bar.
 Hardik marries Marlo.
 The film ends with Amar, Meet and Prem having sex with their respective wives.
 Robert and Hardik too have sex with Rose and Marlo.
 Mary is the one left alone who while bathing naked in a bathtub asks the audience to meet her.